Population Screening Opens New Avenues to Public Health

 As a result, GPHAC has recommended a conservative approach until we know more about the utility of genetic testing.

 The organization’s roadmap focuses on 10 genes with well-understood links to three conditions that can be prevented or treated effectively.
-These include:

 - Lynch syndrome, also known as hereditary non-polyposis colorectal cancer;